Quality assurance standards for adhesive bonding technology and fiber composite technology

 Other standard contents

-In addition to the three core elements mentioned, the following areas are taken into account in the standards:
+In addition to the three core elements mentioned above, the following areas are also defined in the standards:

 • Contract review and subcontracting